 If you find yourself wondering, "Why do I smell down there even after a shower?", there are several possible answers.
 The simplest is that showers with the typical overhead spray don't reach that area well enough for proper, external cleaning.
 If that's the case, first try using a washcloth to reach the exterior area to properly cleanse.

 Often, external hygiene will only mask odor and not the cause of the problem, which is likely internal.
 It is quite common for the vaginal environment to get out of balance, especially during menstruation, after intercourse or as a result of hormonal changes during menopause.
 Sports and other hot, sweat-inducing activities can also cause vaginal imbalance.
 It's a good idea to use something like boric acid vaginal suppositories or probiotics to restore the vagina’s natural balance.

-Vaginal odor and itching sometimes come together.
-In these cases, the area is irritated as well as unbalanced.
+Vaginal odor and discomfort sometimes come together.
+In these cases, the area may be irritated as well as unbalanced.
 Boric acid suppositories can eliminate this odor.
 If you’re unsure, it’s best to get expert help from your gynecologist.
 You may be surprised to know that many doctors will recommend a boric acid suppository to help with vaginal balance.

 Bad Vaginal Odors

 One of the most common complaints people have is a fishy vaginal odor.
 As with other scents, there are several possible causes.
 One is the consumption of actual fish!
 Certain fish species have scents that end up traveling all through the body, only to present themselves at every mucous membrane a few hours after a meal.

 Sex, menstruation, and sweating are other common precursors of fishy vaginal odor.
 These events disrupt the normal vaginal balance.

 What Does Normal Vaginal Odor Smell Like?